Religion in Guinea: Traditional beliefs

 The Sande society is a secret women's association found in Liberia, Sierra Leone and Guinea that initiates girls into adulthood, confers fertility, instills notions of morality and proper sexual comportment, and maintains an interest in the well-being of its members throughout their lives.
 In addition, Sande champions women's social and political interests and promotes their solidarity vis-a-vis the Poro society, a complementary institution for men.
 Today this social institution is found among the Bassa, Gola, Kissi, Kpelle, Loma, Mano and Vai of Liberia.

-Throughout the region, the complementarity of men's and women's gender roles – evident in such diverse activities as farming, cloth production, and musical performances – reach full expression.
+Throughout the region, the complementarity of men's and women's gender roles - evident in such diverse activities as farming, cloth production, and musical performances - reach full expression.
 The women's Sande and men's Poro associations alternate political and ritual control of "the land" (a concept embracing the natural and supernatural worlds) for periods of three and four years respectively.
 During Sande's sovereignty, all signs of the men's society are banished.

 At the end of this three-year period, the Sande leadership "turns over the land" to its counterparts in the Poro Society for another four years, and after a rest period the ritual cycle begins anew.
 The alternating three- and four-year initiation cycles for women and men respectively are one example of the widespread use of the numbers 3 and 4 to signify the gender of people, places and events; together the numbers equal seven, a sacred number throughout the region.

 Religious geography

-Muslims constitute a majority in all four major regions of Guinea.
+In 2012, Muslims constituted a majority in all four major regions of Guinea.
 Christians are most numerous in Conakry, large cities, the south, and the eastern Forest Region.
-Indigenous religious beliefs are most prevalent in the Forest Region.
+Indigenous religious beliefs were most prevalent in the Forest Region.